Program Overview

 - All courses that are part of the core curriculum must be taken for a letter grade, if the course is offered for a letter grade.

-- All students must complete the MPH Practicum requirement, including course PH.300.615 The Tools of Public Health Practice or PH.300.603 The Tools of Public Health Practice and Decision Making.
+- All students must complete the MPH Practicum requirement, including course PH.300.615 The Tools of Public Health Practice.

-- All students must complete PH.260.720 Communications Primer for the Public Health Sciences and an MPH capstone (PH.XXX.800).
+- All students must complete PH.260.720 Communications Primer for the Public Health Sciences for the Public Health Sciences or PH.260.710 Communication Practice for Health Science Professionals as well as the MPH capstone (PH.XXX.800).

 - Students are required to complete PH.550.860 Academic & Research Ethics at JHSPH during their first term of registration in the program.